sagemathinc/cocalc-doc/source/share.rst

 #################
 File Sharing Tips
 #################

+* You can now share files from a free CoCalc account.
+At one time, the :ref:`Internet access <view-resources>` upgrade was required in order to share files; this is no longer the case.

 * If your document depends on auxiliary files (e.g., images embedded in a markdown file) make sure these auxiliary files are also published.
 A convenient way to do this is to have auxiliary files in a common folder and share that folder.